 - Infested Public Areas: While homes and yards are ideal spots for fleas, they can also be found in public areas.
 Your pet could encounter fleas at the groomer, kennel, or even the veterinarian’s office.

 Signs of Fleas in Your Home

-In addition to seeing your pet(s) obsessively scratching, there are some other telltale signs that you might have a flea problem in your home.
+In addition to seeing your pets obsessively scratching, there are other telltale signs that you might have a flea problem in your home.

-- Pale Gums.
-If your pets have pale, discolored gums, that may be another sign there is a flea issue.
-This is a sign of anemia, is often prevalent in young kittens and pups, and may be a sign you need to take your pet to the veterinarian.
+- Pale Gums: Pale, discolored gums may be a sign of a flea problem.
+This can sometimes be linked to anemia, which is often prevalent in kittens and puppies.
+If you notice this, you may need to take your pet to the veterinarian.

 How to Get Rid of Fleas in Your Yard